Farmworthay History, Family Crest & Coats of Arms

 The surname Farmworthay was first found in Lancashire at Farnworth, a small hamlet within about two miles of Bolton.
 Now part of Greater Manchester, Farnworth dates back to 1185 when it was first listed as Farnewurd.
 Literally the place name means "enclosure where ferns grow," from the Old English words "fearn" + "worth."

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farmworthay family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmworthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farmworthay research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmworthay History in all our PDF Extended History products and printed products wherever possible.